react-native-community/cli/docs/commands.md

 > Available since 0.60.0

-> **IMPORTANT**: Please note that this command is not available through `react-native-cli`, hence you need to either invoke it directly from `@react-native-community/cli` or `react-native` package which proxies binary to this CLI since 0.60.0, so it's possible to use it with e.g. `npx`.
+> **IMPORTANT**: Please note that this command is not available through `react-native-cli`, hence you need to either invoke it directly from the `@react-native-community/cli`  package which proxies binary to this CLI since 0.60.0, so it's possible to use it with e.g. `npx`.

 Usage (with `npx`):